uniworld-io/developer-docs/website/blog/2022-06-17-UniChain-Release-Version-2.0.7.md

 UniChain has released a new version 2.0.7 as the active development.
 There were some bugs fixed and features added to this version, including:

-### Release the native URC-20 token:
+### Release the native URC-20 token
 In the previous version, UniChain releases the URC-30 which follows the ERC-20 standard and running on top of UVM, that means users does not need to deploy smart contracts for URC-30 tokens and transferring URC-30 token does not need UNW as the transaction fee (the gas).
-However, the URC-30 lacked some features such as transferFrom, approve … functions, the token name, symbol and address are not consistent also.
+However, the URC-30 lacked some features such as transferFrom, approve … functions, the token name, symbol and address are not consistent too.
 The native URC-20 token is totally compatible with URC-20 (follow the ERC-20 standard) and can be used as the URC-30 replacement.

 In short, the native URC-20: